davidnuescheler/minbins/README.md

 ## MinBins

-Order this and that right from here, here is what they look like
+Order this and that right from here, here is what they look like.

 ### Bin #1